• Skip to primary navigation

 There are a few different options when repairing these old chairs.
 Some people wash and reuse the horse hair in the old paddings and make covers with new fabric.
 Anyone else ready to sign up for washing old horse hair?
 No?
 This is the least appealing option.

-The original plan was to make a pattern from the original covers and then reupholster the seats and add new foam pads.
+The original plan was to make a pattern from the original covers and then reupholster the seats and add new foam pads for a soft chair cushion.
 However, I was hesitant to do that because with 3 young children making messes, I thought they might look dirty very quickly.
+I needed to get years of use out of them.

 My husband suggested making a seat out of wood instead fabric.
 Absolutely brilliant!
 Wooden seats are easier to clean.
 And I love the timeless look that comes with any wood project.